-Introduction

-Food processing and preservation is a set of physical, chemical and biological processes that are performed to prolong the shelf life of foods and at the same time retain the features that determine their quality, like colour, texture, flavor and specially nutritional value.
-Food preservation is achieved by destroying enzymes and microorganisms using heat (blanching, pasteurization), or preventing their action by: removal of water, or increasing acidity or using low temperatures.
+Introduction : Food processing and preservation is a set of physical, chemical and biolog processes that are performed to prolong the shelf life of foods and at the same time retain the feat that determine their quality, like colour, texture, flavor and specially nutritional value.
+F preservation is achievedby destroying enzymes and microorganisms using heat (blanch pasteurization), or preventing their action by: removal of water, or increasing acidity or using temperatures.

-Objectives: To understand the importance and how to do food processing for food security and a good nutrition during the whole year.
+Objectives: To understand the importance and how to do food processing for food security at good nutrition during the whole year.

-Aim: The module aims to enable participants to understand the purpose and principles of a range of food processing unit operations.
-This module will also enable the participants to investigate various parameters involved in food processing and preservation with respect to their influence on final product quality and safety, and understand the processing steps involved in a range of contemporary and novel manufacturing operations
+Aim: The module aims to enable participants to understand the purpose and principles of a rang food processing unit operations.
+This module will also enable the participants to investigate vari parameters involved in food processing and preservation with respect to their influence on f product quality and safety, and understand the processing steps involved in a range of contempo and novel manufacturing operations